cloud4rpi/docs/docs/api/python.md

         * `name` &ndash; an internal variable name.
 You can change the name displayed in the UI on the device page.
         * `type` &ndash; a variable type.
 Available types: `'bool'`, `'numeric'` and `'string'`.
-        * `binding` &ndash; a function that accepts the current variable as a parameter and returns the new one.
+        * `binding` &ndash; a function that accepts the current variable as a parameter and returns a new one.
 This function is called on every value update (scheduled updates and value change signals from Control Panels).
 You can also pass a Python variable if the value should not be changed from Cloud4RPi Control Panels.
         * `value` *(optional)* &ndash; an initial variable value passed to a `binding` function during the first update.

     **Example:**